 My phone is not giving me any lasting happiness, it’s just the source of my next dopamine hit.

 And I make this apparent to my daughter.
-I’m not happy checking my phone all the time.
-In fact, it causes me more anxiety, increases my depression and create a few paranoid tendencies if I’m on it too often.
+I’m not happy about checking my phone all the time.
+In fact, it causes me more anxiety, increases my depression and creates a few paranoid tendencies if I’m on it too often.

 It’s not just social media that produces the dopamine effect.
-Games, apps, everything we and our kids use have some sort of reward system built in.
+Games, apps, YouTube…everything we and our kids use has some sort of reward system built in.